polartron/midnight/index.md

 <h3>
 Javascript
 </h3>
 I've made some scripts with Tampermonkey and Node.
 In 2014 I made an arbitrage trading bot for a Dota 2 trading website and in 2020 I made a crypto arbitrage trading bot for an exchange without a trading API.
-When I worked in Krillbite I made a simple web server using express in node to collect editor logs, screenshots and performance logs when working on Mosaic.
+When I worked on Mosaic I made a simple web server using express in node to collect editor logs, screenshots and performance logs from Unity.

 <h3>
 Shaders